 Nanoparticles and their impact on the bioremediation of hydrocarbons in aquatic ecosystems

 The main aim of the project is to investigate the effects nanoparticles (carbon nanotubes, silver nanoparticles and titanium oxide nanoparticles) on the breakdown of crude-oil hydrocarbons by marine and freshwater hydrocarbonoclastic microbial communities.
 Further work will later focus on the impact of nanoparticles on other integral processes carried out by indigenous marine microbial populations, such as methane oxidation, nitrification and denitrification.
 Whilst the microbiological techniques are readily available within the Department a wide range of physical and analytical detection methods are also required to understand how structure and chemistry can influence the environmental function of nanoparticles.

 Lung surfactant polymer interactions with nanoparticles

-M. Kendall, University of Birmingham
+M. Kendall, University of Southampton

 Clark and Kendall proposed a novel hypothesis that lung surfactant polymers have a role in inflammation of the lung resulting from nanoparticle (NP) exposure.
 One completed NERC project (Kendall et al 2009) and a MRC project have begun to elucidate the protective role of lung polymers in the toxicology of nanoparticles (Kendall 2009, Submitted to Nanotoxicology).
 Here we propose a NP characterisation project to support these important studies.
 The project will characterise NP surfaces and aggregation behaviour in interaction with the molecules of interest.
 The project is a unique collaboration of cross-faculty members and a fledgling PhD project.